Understanding Enneagram Type 2: The Helper

 Type 2 vs Type 4 (The “Individualist”)

 Type 4 brings creativity and emotional depth, making for a meaningful connection.
-However, you might see Type 4 as too self-absorbed or moody, while they could feel like you focus too much on others and not enough on your own emotional needs.
+However, you might see Enneagram 4 as too self-absorbed or moody, while they could feel like you focus too much on others and not enough on your own emotional needs.

 Type 2 vs Type 5 (The “Investigator”)